swkonstr/DU_fuel_screen_script/README.md

 You would repeat this for every variable in that pasted section

-Secction 3 need similar edits.
+Secction 3 needs similar edits.
 You would copy and paste one of the tank sections, the first one would be lines 88-93.
 You would change every variable with *"AtmoFuel1"* to *"AtmoFuel3*".
 An example line is below.
 > <th>]]..massAtmoFuel1..unitMeasure..[[</th>

 to